Why Choose UsWhy Choose Us

 - Traumatic injuries and fractures

-- Congenital, pediatric, and developmental hip disorders such as congenital dislocation, Perthes, and cerebral palsy
+- Developmental hip disorders such as congenital dislocation and Perthes disease.

 Our hip and knee programs are recognized for:

 - Surgical and nonsurgical approaches to managing hip and knee joint pain

 - Outstanding patient outcomes and high patient satisfaction

 - Innovative surgical techniques—including ligament sparing knee replacements, anterior hip replacements, robot-assisted surgery, and joint-sparing hip preservation surgeries—that dramatically improve recovery by allowing hip and knee joint reconstruction to be performed less invasively

 - New modalities to control pain and minimize discomfort following surgery

 - A significant emphasis on quality and patient safety, with practices that result in low infection and complication rates.

 - Research that fosters improvements in surgical techniques and technologies that continue to benefit patients during surgery and recovery